The Faculty of Engineering, Computing and Mathematics has been privileged to launch the careers of many brilliant individuals.

 The Engineering Science major is your pathway to the Master of Professional Engineering and a global career as a professional engineer.

-The Applied Computing major provides a practical and theoretical understanding of how to use technology for data collection, conversion, analysis, visualisation and interpretation.
+The Data Science major provides a practical and theoretical understanding of how to use technology for data collection, conversion, analysis, visualisation and interpretation.

 - Computer Science